A Thousand Miles of Prairie

 About the Author

-Jim Blanchard is the Head of Reference Services at Elizabeth Dafoe Library at the University of Manitoba.
+Jim Blanchard recently retired as Head of Reference Services at Elizabeth Dafoe Library at the University of Manitoba.
 He is a former president of the Manitoba Historical Society and is the author of Winnipeg’s Great War: A City Comes of Age and Winnipeg 1912, and is the editor of A Thousand Miles of Prairie: The Manitoba Historical Society and the History of Western Canada.

 - A Thousand Miles of Prairie: The Manitoba Historical Society and the History of Western Canada